Introduced to fishing and trout before I was 10,

-I was recently honored to be included in the beautiful book America’s Favorite Flies.
+I am honored to be included in the beautiful book America’s Favorite Flies.

 I am grateful for the self-publishing outlets we have today as I could not get the attention of the traditional publishers.
 I hope you enjoy my work.

-I live near the Long Island Sound (and all those stripers) with my wife of many years, and Otto, the poodle.
+I live near the Long Island Sound (and all those stripers) with my wife of many years.
 My sons and their families, including 3 grandchildren, are within reach – which makes me about as lucky a guy as you are destined to meet.